 17.2 This can be transferred to other rods as long as the initial rotation point on a real rod is present.

-17.3 When rods are free from pressing on points on other rods, they may continue to have curvilinear motion from within themselves, in total of off of “virtual rotation points, but further impacts will wipe away the curvilinear motion to the extent any motion causes movement to the window of contact, same occurs here as linear motion vectors.
+17.3 When rods are free from pressing on points on other rods, they may continue to have curvilinear motion from within themselves, in total off of “virtual" rotation points, but further impacts will wipe away the curvilinear motion to the extent any impact causes movement across the window of contact, same occurs here as linear motion vectors.